Khushboo09/Assignment/README.md

 - c) Delete the existing Podfile.lock, Pods, and Assignment.xcworkspace file if exists
 - d) Run the "pod install" or "pod update"command
 - e) Open xcworkspace and run the app
+If there is any issue in installing Pods:
+Run
+1) pod deintegrate
+2) pod update

 # Design Pattern
 VIPER